Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   Builtin exceptions, and built-in names are also compile time constants.
+   Built-in exceptions, and built-in names are also compile time constants.

-In order to fully benefit from type knowledge, the new type system must be able to be fully friends with existing builtin types.
+In order to fully benefit from type knowledge, the new type system must be able to be fully friends with existing built-in types.
 The behavior of a type ``long``, ``str``, etc. ought to be implemented as far as possible with the builtin ``long``, ``str`` as well.